How To Run iPhone Simulator For Windows

 Need For an iPhone Simulator For Windows

-Here are some basic reasons why an iPhone simulator for Windows is needed.
+Here are the key reasons why an iPhone simulator for Windows is beneficial:

 So, PUBG started pairing people with the same device in operation.
 Instead of the simulator, the warning displays the “Emulator detected” notice in the above image.
 While the intentions are similar, emulators do slightly differ in their work.